Loose (Nelly Furtado album): Critical reception

 Loose received generally positive reviews from music critics; it holds an average score of 71 out of 100 at aggregate website Metacritic.
 AllMusic and musicOMH cited the "revitalising" effect of Timbaland on Furtado's music, and The Guardian called it "slick, smart and surprising."
 Q found most of it to be "an inventive, hip-hop-inflected delight."

 Kelefa Sanneh of The New York Times wrote that "the music and the lyrics are mainly aimed at dance floors, and yet this album keeps reminding listeners that a dance floor is one of the most complicated places on earth."
-In its review, AllMusic wrote "It's on this final stretch of the album that the Furtado and Timbaland pairing seems like a genuine collaboration, staying true to the Nelly of her first two albums, but given an adventurous production that helps open her songs up ...
-Timbaland has revitalized Nelly Furtado both creatively and commercially with Loose".
+In its review, AllMusic noted, "Timbaland has revitalized Nelly Furtado both creatively and commercially with Loose".
 She won her first BRIT Award—Best International Female—in 2007.

 In a mixed review, Nick Catucci of The Village Voice felt that Furtado "sauces up a bit too luridly" and lacks "chemistry" with Timbaland, writing that Loose "isn't a love child, but a bump-and-grind that never finds a groove".
-Vibe stated, "she loses herself in Gwen Stefani–like posturing, as on "Glow," and ethnic fusions like "No Hay Igual" or "Te Busqué."
-In his consumer guide for The Village Voice, Robert Christgau gave the album a "B" and named it "dud of the month", indicating "a bad record whose details rarely merit further thought."
-Christgau viewed that its dance-oriented tracks "might accomplish God's great plan on the dance-floor.
-But as songs they're not much".
+Vibe stated she "loses herself in Gwen Stefani–like posturing" on tracks like "Glow".
+In his consumer guide for The Village Voice, Robert Christgau gave the album a "B" and named it "Dud of the Month", indicating "a bad record whose details rarely merit further thought."